ardriveapp/ardrive-cli/README.md

 }
 ```

 The `--metadata-gql-tags` parameter accepts an array of string values to be applied to the MetaData Tx GQL Tags.
-This method of CLI input does not support multiple tag values for a given tag name and the input must be an EVEN number of string values. e.g:
+This method of CLI input does not support multiple tag values for a given tag name and the input must be an EVEN number of string values.
+(Known bug: String values starting with the - character are currently not supported.
+Use --metadata-file parameter instead.) e.g:

 ```shell
 upload-file --metadata-gql-tags "Custom Tag Name" "Custom Value" # ...